 HESPAN® is administered by intravenous infusion only.
 Total dosage and rate of infusion depend upon the amount of blood or plasma lost and the resultant hemoconcentration.

 The amount usually administered is 500 to 1000 mL.
-Doses of more than 1500 mL per day for the typical 70 kg patient (approximately 20 mL per kg of body weight) are usually not required although higher doses have been reported in postoperative and trauma patients where severe blood loss has occurred (see WARNINGS and PRECAUTIONS).
+Doses of more than 1500 mL per day for the typical 70 kg patient (approximately 20 mL per kg of body weight) are usually not required.
+Higher doses have been reported in postoperative and trauma patients where severe blood loss has occurred [see Warnings and Precautions (5)].

-250 to 700 mL of HESPAN® (6% hetastarch in 0.9% sodium chloride injection) to which citrate anticoagulant has been added is typically administered by aseptic addition to the input line of the centrifugation apparatus at a ratio of 1:8 to 1:13 to venous whole blood.
+250 to 700 mL of HESPAN® (6% hetastarch in 0.9% sodium chloride injection) with citrate anticoagulant is administered by aseptic addition to the input line of the centrifugation apparatus at a ratio of 1:8 to 1:13 to venous whole blood.
 The HESPAN® and citrate should be thoroughly mixed to assure effective anticoagulation of blood as it flows through the leukapheresis machine.

 When stored at room temperature, HESPAN® admixtures of 500-560 mL with citrate concentrations up to 2.5% were compatible for 24 hours.
 The safety and compatibility of additives other than citrate have not been established.